ente-io/ente/web/docs/storage.md

 large storage limits, and data is stored per origin (and remains persistent across tab restarts).

-Unlike local storage, IndexedDB is also accessible from Web Workers.
+Unlike local storage, IndexedDB is also accessible from web workers.

 Older code used the LocalForage library for storing things in Indexed DB.
 This library falls back to localStorage in case Indexed DB storage is not available.